Insight Thursday: Driving Disability Inclusion in ADB Operations

 Philippines

-This Insight Thursday event will mark the International Day for People with Disabilities with a deep dive into the results from the disability inclusion assessment of ADB operations.
-With many of the estimated 690 million people with disabilities in Asia and the Pacific region living in poverty, development finance is a crucial tool to not only alleviate poverty but to promote inclusion for people with disabilities.
-Join ADB Director-Generals Christine Engstrom and Yevgeniy Zhukov together with international Disability Inclusion Consultant, Joanna Rogers, to hear about ADBs performance.
-Hear how individual sectors perform, which sectors lead in promoting truly inclusive development and which sectors still have a way to go.
-Sharing insights and easy wins this is a timely and critical discussion.
+This Insight Thursday event marked the International Day for People with Disabilities with a deep dive into the results of the disability inclusion assessment of ADB operations.
+With many of the estimated 690 million people with disabilities in the Asia and the Pacific region living in poverty, development finance was highlighted as a crucial tool not only to alleviate poverty but also to promote inclusion for people with disabilities.
+ADB Director-Generals Christine Engstrom and Yevgeniy Zhukov, together with international Disability Inclusion Consultant Joanna Rogers, shared insights on ADB’s performance.
+The discussion explored how individual sectors performed, which sectors led in promoting truly inclusive development, and which sectors still had a way to go.
+By sharing insights and easy wins, the session provided a timely and critical discussion.

-Considerable progress has been made since the launch of the ADB Strengthening Disability Inclusive Development: 2022-2025 Road Map.
-Between 2019 and 2024, the percentage of disability inclusive ADB operations has more than doubled, from 6% to 13%.
-However, the story behind the topline figures is nuanced and sustainability is not guaranteed.
-This Insight Thursday will deep dive into the details, sharing good practice, missed opportunities and practical tips.
-Essential for people working in energy, transport, urban and water sectors as well as development generally.
+Considerable progress had been made since the launch of the ADB Strengthening Disability Inclusive Development: 2022–2025 Road Map.
+Between 2019 and 2024, the percentage of disability-inclusive ADB operations more than doubled, increasing from 6% to 13%.
+However, the story behind the topline figures was nuanced, and sustainability was not guaranteed.
+This Insight Thursday event took a deep dive into the details, sharing good practices, missed opportunities, and practical tips.
+The session was essential for those working in the energy, transport, urban, and water sectors, as well as in development more broadly.

 -----------------------